zachj1582/node-1-afternoon/README.md

         * You can attach queries to the request by appending them to the url
         * `http://localhost:[your-port]/api/products?price=10.99`
         * Try it with various prices and make sure only products that cost the same or more than the price are received.
-    * Query parameters are always optional and should default to a request for all the data if no query is provided.
+    * Query parameters are always optional and should default to a request for all the data if no query is provided

 <details>
 <summary><code> server/getProducts.js </code></summary>